 HONOLULU – The Hawai‘i Bowl has announced the 2017 Hawai‘i Bowl will be played on Sunday, Dec.
 24, at Aloha Stadium.
 The game will be televised on ESPN and will feature a new kick-off time of 8:30 p.m.
 ET (3:30 p.m.
 HT).

-Now in its 13th year, the bowl will pit a team from the Mountain West against a team from Conference USA.
-The game will be played on Christmas Eve for the tenth time.
+In its 16th year, the Hawai‘i Bowl will feature a team from the Mountain West against a team from the American Athletic Conference.

 “We are very happy to announce that Hawai‘i’s holiday tradition, the Hawai‘i Bowl, remains on Christmas Eve,” said Daryl Garvin, Hawai‘i Bowl Executive Director.
 “This will be the tenth straight year the Hawai‘i Bowl is played on December 24th and the game date is a family tradition for many visitors and kama‘?ina.”

 Last year’s game featured the hometown University of Hawai‘i of the MW against CUSA’s Middle Tennessee.
 The Rainbow Warriors made their first appearance in the bowl since 2010 and rallied for a 52-35 victory.

 Hawaii rallies to beat Middle Tennessee 52-35 in Hawaii Bowl

 HONOLULU - Dru Brown threw for 274 yards and four touchdowns and Hawaii overcame an early deficit to beat Middle Tennessee 52-35 in the Hawaii Bowl on Saturday night.